|Best lightweight vacuum||Dyson V11 Torque Drive Cordless Vacuum Cleaner||SEE IT||

 The dream?
 Well, kind of.
 A robot won’t do the stairs for you, so if you have staircases, they’ll need manual attention, plus they’re pricey, and while some do come with a mop function, most don’t allow you to use much more than water, so it’s pretty perfunctory.

-Best vacuum for pet hair with powerful suction power: Kenmore Elite Pet Friendly Lightweight Bagged Upright Beltless Vacuum
+Best with powerful suction power: Kenmore Elite Pet Friendly Lightweight Bagged Upright Beltless Vacuum

 Two motors in the nozzle and a double-walled design join together for effective suction.
 Designed to be used on multiple floor surfaces, this Kenmore pet hair vacuum includes a handheld head specially designed for hair and dander, plus a flexible hose and extension wand to get to hard-to-reach areas.

-Best lightweight stick vacuum for pet hair: Dyson V11 Torque Drive Cordless Vacuum Cleaner
+Best lightweight stick: Dyson V11 Torque Drive Cordless Vacuum Cleaner

 At about $600, the price might be a sticking point—but you get a lot of bang for your buck in this Dyson vacuum that weighs less than 8 pounds.
 According to the manufacturers, it still boasts twice the suction of any cordless vacuum.
 Intelligent sensors adjust power as you move across different surfaces and it comes with a mini motorized tool for removing pet hair from upholstery.

-Best tangle-free brush roll vacuum for pet hair: BISSELL ICONpet Cordless with Tangle Free Brushroll
+Best tangle-free brush roll: BISSELL ICONpet Cordless with Tangle Free Brushroll

 This lightweight, cordless BISSELL vacuum can be converted to a hand-held for easy access to more areas.
 Plus, it comes with a motorized brush specifically for pet hair.
 Although it packs less power (and a lower price) than the Dyson, the large brush roll has specially engineered bristles and powerful suction to ensure pet hair stays off the brush roll and goes straight into the tank.

-Best HEPA filter vacuum for pet hair: Hoover MAXLife Pro Pet Swivel HEPA Media Vacuum Cleaner
+Best HEPA filter: Hoover MAXLife Pro Pet Swivel HEPA Media Vacuum Cleaner

 With a powered brush especially for pet hair and dander, you can be sure you’re picking up as much as you can.
 The sealed allergen system and HEPA filter trap 99% of dust and allergens inside this Hoover vacuum, so once you’ve vacuumed it up, it’s not going anywhere.
 A crevice tool also lets you reach behind the couch and up against the baseboards.